Advertise with Us!

 Official website: https://atom.io/

 Atom includes most of the functionalities of a basic IDE.
 Among its features are syntax highlighting and auto-completion.
 Atom's developers are working on the integration of major programming languages such as Rust or Go.
-Atom is making progress in improving its performance and developers are extremely attentive to the needs and opinions of the community, striving to make the user experience more rewarding.
-There are improvements in the waiting time for opening the software and small improvements in the time required for important calculations to reduce latency, but more and more progress is to be expected in the coming months.
+Atom is making progress in improving its performance, and developers are extremely attentive to the needs and opinions of the community, striving to make the user experience more rewarding.
+There are improvements in the waiting time for opening the software and small improvements in the time required for important calculations to reduce latency.

-- Offers almost everything VS Code has to offer
+- It offers almost everything VS Code has to offer.

 - Further improvements are needed in system latency and optimization.

-- Not really suitable for handling large code files
+- Not suitable for handling large code files

 Official website: https://github.com/spyder-ide/spyder

 Named Pydee in its first versions, Spyder was created by Pierre Raybaut in 2008.
-It is cross-platform and under non-copyleft license (Non-copyleft free software is released by its author with permission to redistribute and modify it).
+It is cross-platform and under non-copyleft license (its author releases Non-copyleft free software with permission to redistribute and modify it).
 Since 2012, it is the Python scientific community that has been maintaining Spyder thanks to their contribution.

 Official website: https://thonny.org

 The user interface is isolated from all features that may distract beginners.
-It is really a well-thought-out pedagogical course for beginners who want to develop in Python quickly, easily and simply.
+It is a well-thought-out pedagogical course for beginners who want to develop in Python quickly, easily, and simply.

-- Does not require a large amount of memory to run
+- It does not require a large amount of memory to run.

 How to choose the best Python IDE in 2020?